Queensway Shopping Centre

 Queensway Shopping Centre is a shopping centre located in Queenstown, Singapore.
 The mall is one of Singapore's first multi-purpose shopping complexes and comprises 4 levels with a 1-storey basement car park.
 The mall is also a mixed development which includes a 13-storey apartment tower.
 Established in 1976, it is one of the oldest malls in Singapore.

 History

 Built in 1975, the mall was opened in 1976 to provide shopping and recreational options for residents residing in Queenstown and in Brickworks, Bukit Merah.
-Dubbed by locals as "Singapore’s Sports Mall", the mall is a popular spot for sporting items since its establishment.
+Dubbed by locals as "Singapore’s Sports Mall", the mall has been a popular spot for sporting items since its establishment.